Soritoidea

-The Soritoidea are a group of miliolid benthic foraminifera with porcellaneous tests.
+The Soritoidea is a group of miliolid benthic foraminifera with porcellaneous tests.
 They take on a variety of growth forms but typically have many chambers.
 Some soritids can grow over a centimeter across, huge for protists.
 All Soritoidea keep algal endosymbionts, which may be what allows them to achieve such large sizes.
-Some species have red algal symbionts, some have green algal symbionts, and others dinoflagellate symbionts.
+Some species have red algal symbionts, some have green algal symbionts, and others have dinoflagellate symbionts.
 These larger symbiont-bearing foraminifera are typically found in the oligotrophic waters of the tropics.

-The species Marginopora vertebralis occupies similar habitats to reef-building corals, and may have an ecological relationship with the corals, serving as an alternate host to the zooxanthellae which sometimes get expelled by the corals under stressful conditions.
+The species Marginopora vertebralis occupies similar habitats to reef-building corals and may have an ecological relationship with the corals, serving as an alternate host to the zooxanthellae, which sometimes get expelled by the corals under stressful conditions.